Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 ‘Horse and ‘Base *blurred* as they leapt into action.
 Sikes waved them off, moving loose and easy as he grabbed a handhold.

 ‘S’okay.
 Learned how to ragdoll when I was in the rodeo, heh.
-Where’s Rebar?”
+Where’s Rebar?"

-*“...That.
+*"...That.
 Fuckin’.
-Hurt.”*
+Hurt."*

 Costello looked down.
 Rebar had been blown right back down the tunnel, and the fabric of his outersuit had been tattered and shredded.
 His webbing and gear were floating loose around him and his midsuit scales were exposed in places, but he was alive.
 There were droplets of blood around him, fizzing silently in the vacuum.

-*“Reeb, check your drift!”* Titan snapped at him. *“I only killed power in* ***this*** *end of the tunnel!”*
+*"Reeb, check your drift!"* Titan snapped at him. *"I only killed power in* ***this*** *end of the tunnel!"*

 There was a bit of a delay, followed by the worst thing Costello had ever heard.

-*“…I think I fucked up, guys.”*
+*"…I think I fucked up, guys."*

-*“I gotcha!”* ‘Horse turned face down and kicked off down in pursuit, but Rebar was a *long* way down and moving fast.
+*"I gotcha!"* ‘Horse turned face down and kicked off down in pursuit, but Rebar was a *long* way down and moving fast.
 He was obviously dazed by the slow way his hand came over to his flight controls.
 There were some puffs of gas, but they didn’t do much to change his trajectory.

-“Rebar!”
+"Rebar!"

-*“...Outta gas.”*
+*"...Outta gas."*

-“Rebar, kick your legs out and drift to the wall!”
+"Rebar, kick your legs out and drift to the wall!"

-*“...I can’t feel my legs, man.”*
+*"...I can’t feel my legs, man."*

 ‘Horse was a comet now, he gained a *huge* boost of speed as he launched off the next wall.

-*“Hang in there, I’m comin’!”*
+*"Hang in there, I’m comin’!"*

 Costello could see it wasn’t going to be enough, and so could Rebar.

-*“Go back, ‘Horse.
+*"Go back, ‘Horse.
 I’m done.
-You ain’t got time.”*
+You ain’t got time."*

-***”Fuck*** *that, I got y - !”*
+***"Fuck*** *that, I got y - !"*

-Rebar used his command override to talk directly over him. *“You’re in charge, Righteous.
+Rebar used his command override to talk directly over him. *"You’re in charge, Righteous.
 Look after ‘em for me.
-LT…I’d really like it if you’d give me a remote OD.”*
+LT…I’d really like it if you’d give me a remote OD."*

 Costello dreaded it, but the moment Rebar said that, the FIC’s Watsons snapped Rebar’s infodisplay up in the HUD.
 So many broken bones…So much trauma.

-He nodded his agreement to nobody in particular. “...Okay, big guy.
-Warhorse, come back.”
+He nodded his agreement to nobody in particular. "...Okay, big guy.
+Warhorse, come back."

 Arés stopped himself by grabbing a metal pipe, which bent and tore off the wall but arrested his descent.
 There was anguish pouring silently off him, but he’d finally seen that the chase was futile, and even if he hadn’t…command was all about trust, and Costello had *earned* that trust.
 And spent a hell of a lot of it just then.

 Costello switched to the FIC command channel and spoke his authorization in a daze.
-“You heard the man.
-Ordered.”
+"You heard the man.
+Ordered."

-Rebar sighed on the line as the suit shunted a massive dose of Morphine directly into his bloodstream. *“Thanks, LT.
-It’s...been an honor…”*
+Rebar sighed on the line as the suit shunted a massive dose of Morphine directly into his bloodstream. *"Thanks, LT.
+It’s...been an honor…"*

 Seconds later, he crossed the invisible threshold where the gravity came back on.
 It was a two hundred meter drop to the end of the tunnel, and nobody made a sound.
 They owed him that much.

 Costello shut his eyes, gulped down his emotions, then snapped back to the task at hand.

-“...Come on,” he ordered.
-“Let’s go *murder* these fucks.”
+"...Come on," he ordered.
+"Let’s go *murder* these fucks."

 ---